andrew-candela/crypto-tracker/README.md

 To set up a local environment do the following:

 - copy .env.example to .env `cp .env.example .env`
-- fill out the .env file with your app's parameters.
+- fill out the .env file with your app's parameters. `PG_HOST` should be `localhost` in this case.
 - run `docker-compose up -d` to start a postgres DB in the background
 - activate your virtual env and install requirements
 - install the package itself: `pip install -e .`